 The Tenancy Act states that the tenant is to pay their rent in advance, at the latest by the last weekday of the preceding month.
 We do not send out payment reminders to those who have not paid their rent on time.
 Instead, a debt collection demand will be sent by our partner, Profina.
 The cost for this – SEK 180 plus interest – is charged to the tenant.
 If the rent remains unpaid, we must then seek assistance from the Swedish Enforcement Authority and inform the relevant social authorities.
 The tenant will incur further charges for the work of the Swedish Enforcement Authority.
 These charges, like the cost of the debt collection charge, are regulated by law.

 Unpaid rent or repeated delays will result in the termination of the contract.
-If you are in our housing queue and are late with the rent more than once, you will lose your queue time and will not be able to register in the housing queue again.
+If you have a queue time in our housing queue and are late with the rent more than once, you will lose your queue time and not be able to register in the housing queue again.
 You also loose the possibility of getting an exemption from the study- and membership requirements.

 There may be a delay of one working day before the payment is registered on our website.
 The fastest way to check whether the rent has been paid or not is to check via your internet bank.

 If you know in advance that paying your rent on time for a particular month will be a problem, you should contact us in good time and apply for a deferment of the rent.
 This is done by sending an email to firstname.lastname@example.org.
 You are allowed a maximum of two deferred rent payments per year, provided that there have been no delays in your rent payments in the past year.
 A deferment may be granted for up to two weeks.
 The charge for a deferment – SEK 90 –will be added to your next rent.

 Rent notifications are sent via email – no printed payment notification slips are sent out.
 Current payment information (e.g. amount) is accessible around one week before the end of the month on Your Pages.

 Direct Debit (autogiro)